keithbuhler/dissertation-story/Buhler Dissertation Aug 9.md

 Virtues as related to practices are individual but not individualistic, since practices themselves are social activities.
 Virtues as related to the whole of life are cultural but not culturally relativistic, for every culture ought to provide for its members some minimal goods.

-Insofar as practical rationality is the differentiam of human nature, and insofar as virtues all depend for their effective operation on the coordinating management of practical reason, tradition will again become an essential concept.
+Insofar as practical rationality is the differentia of human nature, and insofar as virtues all depend for their effective operation on the coordinating management of practical reason, tradition will again become an essential concept.
 A tradition is not opposed to rational or critical reflection -- rather a member of a tradition cannot reason without the resources of that tradition.
 We can put the matter obscurely by asserting that, for MacIntyre, rationality itself is tradition-constituted.
 I shall return to this beguiling concept in a later chapter.